eezstreet/SWATEliteForce/README.md

 - The console has been improved.
 - Completely redid all of the campaign progression/unlocks.
 - Texture packs can now be used in online games.
+- You can now lock doors using the toolkit.

 #### MINOR FEATURES / FULL CHANGES ####
 - "Join Game" button now appears again.